Dmdv/vpn/README.md

 # Rust VPN Server

-A high-performance VPN server written in Rust, designed to run on Digital Ocean with FoxRay client support.
+A VPN server written in Rust.

 ## Features